 I love standup comedy: performance art that makes you laugh, and then makes you think.

 If I could swing it, I would be nomadic.

 I'm based in Northern Virginia, and you'll occasionally find me in New Hampshire and Rehoboth, Delaware--places I'd love to photograph you or your family as well!

-Here's to a beautiful winter and cherishing the everyday! ~Diana
+Here's to a beautiful spring and cherishing the everyday! ~Diana